 - They require less space than chest freezers, and they stay better organized.

-- Owning an upright freezer helps save on a food budget by allowing stocking up on seasonal or sale-priced items.
+- Owning an upright freezer helps save on a food budget by allowing users to stock up on seasonal or sale-priced items.

 Whether you’ve made your selection or you are still shopping around for a new upright freezer, it’s not uncommon for numerous questions to arise.
-Read on to learn the answers to some common questions that other shoppers have asked.
+Read on to learn the answers to some frequently asked questions.

 Q. What is the best brand of upright freezer?

-General Electric (GE), Frigidaire, and Whirlpool upright freezers have been among the top sellers for decades.
+General Electric (GE) and Frigidaire upright freezers have been among the top sellers for decades.
 They consistently receive high praise for product innovation as well as lasting durability.
-If you’re looking for an established brand, any of these would be a great place to start.
+If you’re looking for an established brand, these two would be a great place to start.

 Q. What should I look for when buying an upright freezer?

 Many tend to shop for functionality first, then consider aesthetics.
-Start by narrowing down the field with the size.
-Measure the space you have to work with, and estimate the volume of food you need to store.
-Next, think about your budget.
+Start by narrowing down the field with size.
+Measure the available space and estimate the volume of food to be stored.
+Next, think about budget.
 When everything else is equal, consider the value of Energy Star.
-Energy efficiency costs more upfront but saves money in the long run, so spending 10 to 15 percent more could become a bargain over time.
+Energy efficiency costs more up front but saves money in the long run, so spending 10 to 15 percent more could become a bargain over time.

 Q. How often should an upright freezer run?

 An upright freezer should run about 80 to 90 percent of the time, with the compressor cycling on at approximately 30-minute intervals.
 A freezer’s compressor should never be running consistently for long periods of time.